 Penistone's Ethnic mix

 The largest non-English ethnic group in the UK is the Irish, who migrated to this country in large numbers in the nineteenth century.
-Many were involved in the construction of canals (navvies), railway and industry during the industrial revolution.
-They were often discriminated against in the UK (and USA) but have since integrated into the populace and inter-married with the idigenous population.
+Many were involved in the construction of canal navigation (navvies), railway and heavy industry during the industrial revolution.
+They were often discriminated against in the UK (and USA) but gradually integrated into the populace and inter-married with the idigenous population.
+In the old days, their mainly Catholic faith might have been an obstruction to integration with our largely protestant population but the passage of time has watered down such sensitivities.
 Many Irish names can be found in the Penistone area.

 English Comers-in